algorandfoundation/puya/docs/lg-structure.md

 -   `scratch_slots` - Which allows you to mark a slot ID or range of slot IDs as "off limits" to Puya so you can manually use them.
 -   `state_totals` - Which allows defining what values should be used for global and local uint and bytes storage values when creating a contract and will appear in ARC-32/ARC-56 app spec.
+These values are fixed at contract creation, and cannot be edited on contract upgrade, so be sure to consider current and future needs carefully.

 Full example: